HomeBlog › Track Day Cost

 How much does a full track day season cost?

 A 7-event season mixing HPDE, time trial, and open track events costs $5,000–$8,000 realistically once consumables are included.
-Our tracked 2025 season: $6,410 total across 7 events at 7 venues.
+The illustrative season in this guide: $6,410 total across 7 events at 7 venues.

 How much do tires cost per track day?